jooby-dev/jooby-docs/docs/analog/parameter-types.md

 Message hex dump with LRC: `03 0b 1d 00 00 00 01 92 84 00 00 07 f0 a0`

-## Enable absolute data multichannel
+## Enable absolute data

-Parameter is used to enable absolute data for multichannel device.
+Parameter is used to enable absolute data for device.

 ### Format